Rangers F.C.: Colours

-The club colours of Rangers F.C. are royal blue, white and red.
+The club colours of Rangers are royal blue, white and red.
 However, for the majority of the first forty-eight years of Rangers existence the club played in a plain lighter blue home shirt.
 The only deviation from this was a four-season period from 1879 when the side wore the lighter shade of blue and white in a hooped style.
-Traditionally this is accompanied by white shorts (often with royal blue and/or red trim) and black socks with red turn-downs.
+Traditionally this is accompanied by white shorts (often with royal blue or red trim) and black socks with red turn-downs.
 Rangers moved from the lighter shade of blue to royal blue in 1921, and have had a royal blue home shirt every year since.
 Black socks were first included in 1883 for five seasons before disappearing for eight years but became a more permanent fixture from 1896 onwards.
 When the red turn-downs were added to the socks in 1904, the strip began to look more like the modern day Rangers home kit.
-Occasionally the home kit will be altered by the shorts and socks, sometimes replacing the black socks with white ones; or replacing the white shorts and black socks combination with royal blue shorts and socks.
+Occasionally, the home kit will be altered by the shorts and socks, sometimes replacing the black socks with white ones; or replacing the white shorts and black socks combination with royal blue shorts and socks.

 The basic design of Rangers away strips has changed far more than the traditional home strip.
 Rangers original change strip, used between 1876 and 1879, was all white featuring blue and white hooped socks and a light blue six pointed star on the chest.
 White and red have been the most common colours for Rangers alternate strips, though dark and light blue have also featured highly.
 In 1994 Rangers introduced a third kit.
 This is usually worn if both the home and away kits clash with their opponents.
 The colours used in the third kits have included combinations of white, red, dark and light blue as well as black.
 Orange and blue change strips, first seen in 1993–94, worn once in 2002–03 and reintroduced in 2018–19 and 2022–23, have caused controversy because the colours were seen as referencing the Orange Order.